Kevzara

 Injection routeA nurse or other health provider will give you this medicine.

 Check the liquid in the prefilled syringe or pen.
-It should be clear and colorless or slightly yellow.
-Do not use this medicine if it is cloudy, discolored, if there are particles in it, or if the prefilled syringe is damaged or broken.
+It should be clear and colorless to pale yellow.
+Do not use this medicine if it is cloudy, discolored, or has particles in it, or if the prefilled syringe is damaged or broken.
 Do not shake the medicine.

 Injection routeYou may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.